ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-Listen...I don't take pleasure in this, but there's _one more_ problem.
-Each time we read the value, we're creating an effect! 😱

-Alright, that's a simple fix.
+I don't take pleasure in this, but there's **one more** problem.
+Each time we read the value, we're creating an effect! 😱 Alright, that's a simple fix.
 We can use a variable to track if we already ran the effect:

 ```ts:counter.svelte.ts {2,11,14}
 export class Counter {